dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 they want from their advisor, or don't really know what their goals are.
 If you can sort out what you want early on, and figure out how to get support (especially from faculty who are _not_ your advisor), you have a massive advantage over other students[^1].
-If you know want to be faculty, but are thinking of not getting a PhD because you think it's impossible to get a faculty job, it's not.
-If you want to be faculty, you should be getting a PhD.
+If you know you want to be faculty, but are thinking of not getting a PhD because it's impossible to get a faculty job, you should know that it's achievable.
+If you want to be faculty you definitely have your work cut out for you, but you should definitely be getting a PhD.

-Not all PhD students come in to the program with a faculty position as the goal.
+Not all PhD students want to be faculty.
 Others know they want to work on a specific problem that can only be accomplished in academia.
 This is also a great reason to get a PhD.
 In my experience, not many people fit this description.
 Plenty of people have some research field they're interested in, but very few know exactly the problem they want to work on.
 Keep in mind it is possible to work on research or in research-adjacent fields without getting a PhD.
 For example, many people working on applied cryptography or cryptography engineering do not have a PhD and are not academics.

 For better or for worse, a PhD is also effectively a union card that allows you to be teaching faculty at a university.
 If you have no interest in